Weak units, universal cells, and coherence via universality for bicategories: Merge-bicategories and higher morphisms

 We follow the convention of \cite[Section 7.5]{borceux1994handbook} regarding lax and oplax transformations; the right hom from $X$ to $Y$ in $\mrgpol$ has the analogues of lax transformations as 1-cells.

-\begin{dfn} A 1-cell $\sigma$ of $[X,Y]$ is a \emph{pseudo-natural transformation} if its 2-cell components are all divisible.
-We say that $\sigma$ is a \emph{pseudo-natural equivalence} if its 1-cell and 2-cell components are all divisible. \end{dfn}
+\begin{dfn} A 1-cell $\sigma$ of $[X,Y]$ is a \emph{pseudo-natural transformation} if its 2-cell components are all universal.
+We say that $\sigma$ is a \emph{pseudo-natural equivalence} if its 1-cell and 2-cell components are all universal. \end{dfn}